UlanziTechnology/UlanziDeckPlugin-SDK/README.md

 ## II.
 Participating in Plugin Development

-Developers interested in participating in plugin development can contact frank1@ulanzi.cn or chenxudong@ulanzi.cn to obtain the specific development agreement.
+Developers interested in participating in plugin development can contact ustudioservice@ulanzi.com to obtain the specific development agreement.